sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/manual_database_migrations.md

 - `-skip-version-check`: Skip comparing the current instance version against `-from`.
 - `-skip-drift-check`: Skip comparing the database schema shape against the schema defined by `-from`.
 - `-unprivileged-only` and `-noop-privileged`: Controls behavior of schema migrations the presence of [privileged definitions](./privileged_migrations.md).
+- `-ignore-migrator-update`: Controls whether to hard- or soft-fail if a newer migrator version is available.
+It is recommended to use the latest migrator version.

 **Notes**: